GBerrow/MS2/README.md

 ## Features

-Over the next few days, the following features will be developed to ensure a fully functional and engaging chess experience:
+The following features have been implemented to ensure a fully functional and engaging chess experience:

 - Interactive Chessboard: A fully interactive chessboard where players can click and move pieces according to standard chess rules.
 - Turn-based Play: The game automatically alternates between white and black players after each move.
 - Move Validation: The game validates pawn movement to ensure it follows the correct chess rules.
-Other pieces' validation is under development.
 - Game Restart: Players can reset the game and start over at any time by pressing the restart button.
-- Undo Move: An undo feature allows players to revert their last move, giving them flexibility in gameplay.
-- Visual Feedback: Selected pieces and valid moves are highlighted to enhance the user experience.
+- Checkmate Detection: The game detects when a player is in checkmate, ending the game.
+- Stalemate Detection: The game recognizes when a stalemate occurs, resulting in a draw.
+- Castling: Players can perform the special castling move when conditions are met.
+- En Passant: The game supports the en passant capture for pawns.
+- Pawn Promotion: Pawns that reach the opposite end of the board can be promoted to a queen, rook, bishop, or knight.

 ---

 ## Technologies Used

+- HTML5
+- CSS3
+- JavaScript (ES6+)

 ---